| |

 - In 24 hours, the fiberglass is hard and translucent.

-does not.
-So, if the wet is in the center of a dry area or along
+open the knots.
+So, if the wet is in the center of a dry area or

-an edge, it will end up in a completely different shape when it
+along an edge, it will end up in a completely different shape when

-finally stops stretching.
-This single aspect of the material allows
+it finally stops stretching.
+This single aspect of the material

-the form to do its material thing, which I cannot control.
-I can
+allows the form to do its material thing, which I cannot control.

 unexpected.
 I welcome this runaway behavior because it saves me